8' = 96"

 During checkout there is a box where you can enter custom specifications.

-For example, you can say: please drill for headroom underneath at 45" and
+For example, you can say: please drill for space underneath at 45" and

 58".
 Please note that safety is always a concern when using loft

 or bunk beds.
-With the headroom above at 30", it is more difficult for a
+With the space above at 30", it is more difficult for a

 child to stand up.
-If you lower the frame to have more headroom above,
+If you lower the frame to have more space above,

 this may give your child enough room to be able to stand up in bed.